isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-ants-naturally-outside/index.md

 - rid
 - ant
 layout: post
-- -
-- The first and foremost step in killing [ants](https://en.wikipedia.org/wiki/[Ant](https://pestpolicy.com/how
-- to
-- get
-- rid
-- of
-- ants
-- in
+---

-- car/))is to identify their nests and try to destroy them.
+The first and foremost step in killing [ants](https://en.wikipedia.org/wiki/[Ant](https://pestpolicy.com/how-to-get-rid-of-ants-in-car/))is to identify their nests and try to destroy them.
 For this purpose, one can use boiling water, by pouring it over the ant colony.

-Another way is to attract the [ants](https://pestpolicy.com/how
-- to
-- get
-- rid
-- of
-- ants
-- in
-- the
-- bathroom/)with some sugary product and use baking soda which will eventually kill them.
+Another way is to attract the [ants](https://pestpolicy.com/how-to-get-rid-of-ants-in-the-bathroom/)with some sugary product and use baking soda which will eventually kill them.
 Similarly, vinegar spray is also a very helpful method in getting rid of ants.

 Related: Do Ants Eat Bed Bugs?